 Compare the map and photograph below in Figure 6.12.2.
 Both show the same gas pipeline, which passes through hilly terrain.
 Note the deformation of the pipeline route in the photo relative to the shape of the route on the topographic map.
 The deformation in the photo is caused by relief displacement.
 The photo would not serve well on its own as a source for topographic mapping.

 Still confused?
 Think of it this way: where the terrain elevation is high, the ground is closer to the aerial camera, and the photo scale is a little larger than where the terrain elevation is lower.
 Although the altitude of the camera is constant, the effect of the undulating terrain is to zoom in and out.
 The effect of continuously-varying scale is to distort the geometry of the aerial photo.
 This effect is called relief displacement.

 Distorted perspective views can be transformed into plan views through a process called rectification.
-In a Discussion Forum posting during the Summer 2001 offering of this class, student Joel Hamilton recounted one very awkward way to rectify aerial photographs:
+In Summer 2001, student Joel Hamilton recounted one very awkward way to rectify aerial photographs: